lucarelli111/tsre-microservices-azure/README.md

 **Swagstore** is a fork of [Google Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo) which in turn is a cloud-first microservices demo application.

-The app consists of an 11-tier microservices application.
+The app consists of an 12-tier microservices application.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

-It is a ficticious ecommerce swag store, don't expect to receive swags :grinning:
+It is a ficticious ecommerce swagstore, don't expect to receive swags :grinning:

-**Google uses this application to demonstrate use of technologies like Kubernetes/GKE, Istio, Stackdriver, and gRPC**.
-This application works on any Kubernetes cluster, as well as Google Kubernetes Engine.
-It’s **easy to deploy with little to no configuration**.

 **At Datadog we use the app to experiment with APM, Tracing Libraries, Admission Controller and auto injection.
 It is perfect as a playground if you want to play and instrument the microservices written in multiple languages.**